 As we mentioned, backlinks are hyperlinks that come from other websites online.
 When another website links to your page, this tells Google that at least one other source believes that you are the topical authority.
 The more websites that link to your page, the higher your chances are of ranking well.

 The more competitive the target keyword is, the more backlinks you’ll need to rank for it.

 How are You Using “People Also Search For” to Help With Your Online Marketing?

 People Also Search For (PASF) on its face, just seems like a quirky Google Search feature.
 But, if you take our advice, you can use this feature to improve your website’s performance for lower competition search terms.

 For more competitive keywords, you’ll need to include more advanced techniques and potentially employ a more professional SEO strategy.

-At Digital Logic, we offer monthly SEO packages for a range of marketing budgets.
-We’ve helped our clients drastically increase their return on investments and profitability.
+At Digital Logic, we offer monthly SEO packages for a range of marketing budgets, if you’re looking into outsourcing SEO service work.
+As a top SEO agency, we have helped our clients drastically increase their return on investments and profitability.
 If you’re wanting help from our professional SEO experts, look into our digital SEO services or call 318-678-5020.